FahzainAhmad/notepad-extra/README.md

   <li>1.
 Download the latest release of Notepad Extra from the GitHub repository.</li>
   <li>2.
 Extract the downloaded file to a directory of your choice.</li>
   <li>3.
 Run the notepad-extra.java file to start the program.</li>
+  <li>4.
+(Optional)Finally, replace all the absolute icon paths from the Main.java, with the new ones</li>
 </ul>

 <b>⚠️ Note: Java Runtime Environment (JRE) version 8 or higher is required to run Notepad Extra.</b>